 Buildings will offer the best protection during the passage of a fire front.
 Close all doors and windows and stay inside the house while the fire passes.
 Remain alert, extinguish any small fires and if necessary, move outside to burnt ground once the fire has passed.

+If you are caught on the road, don't get out and run.
 Pull to the side, preferably in an area clear of tall trees and long grass.
 Put your hazard lights on and close the windows and vents.
 Cover any exposed areas of skin with a woollen blanket and get down as low as possible.
 Only when the fire has passed do you get out and move to safety.

 Continue to listen to ABC or local radio for updates on this fire.